 Tracking mileage substantiates the business use of a vehicle to avoid taxing employees and to allow the company to write off reimbursements as a business expense.

-In other words, if you want to provide a tax-free reimbursement, you have to record employees’ business mileage—unless you want to track every single individual car expense.
+In other words, if you want to provide a tax-free reimbursement, you have to record employees’ business mileage – unless you want to track every single car expense.

 When it comes to offsetting employees’ business expenses, the IRS distinguishes between accountable plans (tax-free reimbursement) and non-accountable plans (taxable compensation).

-In order to meet the criteria for an IRS-accountable plan, you must prove that all payments to an employee—whether via a monthly car allowance, a mileage reimbursement rate, or a fuel reimbursement program—constitute reimbursement for business expenses, and not compensation.
+In order to meet the criteria for an IRS-accountable plan, you must prove that all payments to an employee – whether a monthly car allowance, a mileage reimbursement rate, or a fuel card – constitute reimbursement for business expenses, and not compensation.

-In order to prove that these payments are reimbursements, you have to prove that the payments do not exceed the business expenses incurred by the employee while operating a vehicle.
+To prove these payments are reimbursements, you have to show that the payments do not exceed the business expenses incurred by the employee while operating a vehicle.

 An IRS-compliant mileage log is the only way to prove this without resorting to the tedious process of tracking each employee’s individual expenses.

-A company that provides a gas card or gas reimbursement for employees driving personal vehicles or company cars must calculate and record the business mileage.
-Otherwise, there is no way to determine how much fuel was used for business purposes and how much was used for personal use.
-Neglect to track the business mileage, and the gas will be considered personal use, making any expenditure for the gas taxable for both employer and employee.
+A company that provides a gas card or gas reimbursement for personal vehicles or company cars must calculate and record the business mileage.
+Otherwise, there is no way to determine how much fuel was used for business purposes and how much was used for personal reasons.
+Without business mileage tracking, the gas is considered personal use, making the expenditure taxable for both employer and employee.